Ancient Abacus Maths Tool Used in Modern Times

 The Abacus provides countable beads for children to visualize numbers on a base-10 system.
-The children learn to manipulate those beads to perform arithmetic calculations such as addition and division.
+The children learn Abacus Maths by manipulating those beads to perform arithmetic calculations such as addition and division.

 The word is derived from the Greek word ‘abax’, meaning “calculating board” or “calculating table”.